rescuerabbit/jekyll-now/about.md

 I am Me.

-And I'd like to know who you are, so
+And I'd like to know who you are, so...
 ### Contact me
 [kiraguralph@gmail.com](mailto:kiraguralph@gmail.com)